txt/se20/docs/syllabus.md

      - Short-term illness or injury
      - Death or serious illnesses in the family when documented appropriately.

+On top of that, Covid-related issues will, of course, also be excused (e.g. Difficulties in getting child care for the meeting times).

 ### Expected Workload

  Students must be
-prepared to dedicate AT LEAST 5-8 working hours a week to this class (excluding the time spent in the classroom).
+prepared to dedicate AT LEAST 5-8 working hours a week to this class (excluding the time spent in the lecture meeting).
 Laboratory instruction is not included in this subject.

-Sometimes, the lecturer/tutor will require you to attend a review session during their consultation time.
+Sometimes, the lecturer/tutor will require you to attend a review session, via Zoom, during their consultation time.
 There, students may be asked to review code, concepts, or comment on the structure of the course.
 Those sessions are mandatory and failure to